Can you tell me where we’re headin’?

 This we being a West that flouts international law in the name of its War on Terror, the kindest view of which is that it has failed abjectly – putting you and me at greater not lesser risk – and a more factually aligned view that its ambivalence and double dealing are entirely of a piece with a century of playing with Salafist fire, the better to destabilise elected governments who would have their oil fund development at home rather than enrich BP shareholders.

 In the name too, testing our credulity to breaking point, of humanitarianism.

-This we being a West that midwifed the failed-at-birth state of Kosovo (key exports heroin and sex slaves) in dress rehearsal for laying Iraq to waste and conferring on it the role of incubator for sectarian terror, along the way giving us the infamy of Abu Ghraib while shifting once public assets to private hands, including those of the very men who’d taken the decision to invade ..
+This we being a West that midwifed the failed-at-birth state of Kosovo (key exports heroin and sex slaves) in dress rehearsal for laying Iraq to waste and conferring on it the role of incubator for sectarian terror, along the way killing hundreds of thousands of Arab civilians while giving us the infamy of Abu Ghraib and shifting once public assets to private hands, including those of the very men who’d taken the decision to invade …

 … a West that made Africa’s richest country – with levels of welfare, literacy and prosperity to match – the carved up fiefdom of warlords in the business of slavery, people trafficking and the quartermastering of terror.

 And let’s not forget – though there’s much I must overlook for brevity’s sake – the proxy war on Iran this same we is waging through Riyadh: its F-16s and Tornados terrorising Yemen as I write, on NATO’s behalf3 and to boosted bottom lines in the death-for-profit sector.